-The directors have considered the future prospects of the Company, including the financial resources.
-Profits continue to strengthen the Company's capital and liquidity positions, both of which are in excess of internal and regulatory requirements.
-In setting regulatory limits, capital and liquidity stress testing was carried out taking account of the impact of extreme scenarios in determining the appropriate levels to hold.
-At point of final approval of these financial statements, 2024 revenues continue to remain strong and going forward should enable the Company to further strengthen both its capital and liquidity positions.
-Operational resilience remains strong, business continuity plans are in place and most colleagues have the ability to work from home if required.
-The Company's core operating platform and other IT systems continued to perform well.
+The directors have evaluated the Company's prospects, including its financial resources.
+Profits have continued to bolster the Company's capital and liquidity positions, both of which exceed internal and regulatory requirements.
+In setting regulatory limits, capital and liquidity stress testing was conducted, considering the impact of extreme scenarios to determine the appropriate levels to maintain.
+As of the final approval of these financial statements, 2025 revenues remain robust, and looking ahead, the Company is well-positioned to further strengthen its capital and liquidity positions.

+Operational resilience remains strong, with business continuity plans in place, ensuring that most colleagues can work from home if necessary.
+The Company's core operating platform and other IT systems have continued to perform well.

-The directors are satisfied that the Company has adequate resources to continue in operational existence for the foreseeable future.
-Accordingly, they continue to adopt the going concern basis in preparing the annual report and financial statements.
+The directors are confident that the Company has adequate resources to continue its operations for the foreseeable future, being at least 12 months from the date of this report.
+Therefore, they continue to adopt the going concern basis in preparing the annual report and financial statements.